Zadic presents action plan against balance sheet defaults

 In the wake of the Signa Group’s insolvencies, the issue of late presentation of balance sheets by companies has also come into greater focus.
 In an interview with the APA at the beginning of January, Justice Minister Alma Zadic (Greens) called for harsher penalties for companies that conceal their balance sheets through late or non-existent reporting.
 Now it has presented an action plan that has not yet been coordinated with its government partner ÖVP.

 According to their idea, a penalty of up to 5 percent of global annual sales should be imposed.
 “The wave of Signa bankruptcies has shown that the current penalties are not enough.
-Large corporations would rather pay penalties than provide open and honest information about their economic situation,” says a ministry paper.
+Large corporations would rather pay penalties than provide open and honest information regarding their economic situation,” says a ministry paper.
 “That’s why it will be necessary to increase the penalties so that even large corporations can no longer ignore them,” said Zadic.
 “As a result of the Signa bankruptcies, trust in Austrian accounting law has suffered.
-It is necessary for the entire business location to restore this trust,” said Sabine Jungwirth, federal spokeswoman for the Green Economy, about the minister’s plan.
+It is necessary for the entire business location to restore this trust,” said Sabine Jungwirth, federal spokeswoman for the Green Economy, regarding the minister’s plan.

 Previously, penalties were automatically due for missing annual financial statements; for a medium-sized company this was 700 euros, and for the second violation it was 2,100 euros.
 The penalty is renewed every two months if the balance continues to fail.